Printify

-Printify is a Latvian print on demand company based in Riga.
+Printify is a Latvian print-on-demand technology company based in Riga.

+Following a 2024 merger with Printful, Printify became part of one of the largest print-on-demand groups globally.

 History

 Printify was founded in 2015 in Riga by Artis Kehris, Gatis Dukurs, and Jānis James Berdigans.
 Later, it established its headquarters in San Francisco, California.
-It is headed by Jānis James Berdigans.

-In May 2018, Printify received an investment of $1 million to expand its services to the United States.
-In the following year, it received an additional investment of $3 million, including from H&M.
+In 2018, Printify raised $1 million in investment to accelerate its U.S. expansion.
+In 2019, it secured an additional $3 million in funding.

-In November 2020, Printify relocated its headquarters to Spikeri, Riga.
-It was also included in the Financial Times list in 2020.
+In November 2020, Printify relocated its headquarters to the Spīķeri district in Riga.
+The same year, it was included in the Financial Times ranking of Europe's fastest-growing companies.

-In October 2021, Printify received an investment of $45 million in Series A funding.
+In October 2021, Printify raised $45 million in Series A funding, including investment from H&M Group, to expand its technology platform, grow its global print provider network, and strengthen integrations with major e-commerce platforms.

-In November 2024, Printify announced its merger with Printful, another Latvian print-on-demand company.
+In November 2024, Printify announced a merger with Printful, another Latvia-founded print-on-demand company.

-Platform

-The platform of Printify helps connect its users with printing service providers.

-As of 2025, there were ten million users that were active on the website.